tapis-project/tms_server/deployment/native/README-NATIVE.md

 - TMS_LOCAL_DIR
   - Location of install output and optional custom `tms.toml`, `log4rs.yml`. default = $TMS_ROOT_DIR/local

+NOTE: It is strongly recommended that *TMS_LOCAL_DIR* be left as the default or set to a directory outside of *TMS_ROOT_DIR*.
+This will allow you to keep custom configuration files separate which will make it easier to fully remove TMSS without removing custom settings.

 ## Installing TMSS
 When installing or upgrading TMSS you must be running as the root user.
 After the installation or upgrade, all operations except for starting and stopping the service should be performed as the user `tms`.